mbareford/container-blogs/hpc_container_factory.md

                      (/opt/logs/make.log.2)
 ```

-The above output is revealed by running something like `singularity inspect -H gromacs.sif.2`.
-We see that the GROMACS code has been targeted
-twice at the ARCHER2 platform, once using Cray MPICH v8 and again using OpenMPI v4.
-Both of these events are time stamped and the
+We see that the GROMACS code has been targeted twice at the ARCHER2 platform, once using Cray MPICH v8 and again using OpenMPI v4.
+Both of
-container-based paths to the make logs are indicated.
-In this way, ownership of a container image should be sufficient for
+these events are time stamped and the container-based paths to the make logs are indicated.
+In this way, ownership of a container image should
-determining the HPC platforms on which the containerized application is expected to run.
+be sufficient for determining the HPC platforms on which the containerized application is expected to run.
 Note also that batch submission script
 templates also exist within the container.